4.1. Loading and visualizing data¶

 After validation, the surface visualization automatically changed to “Heat” and displays the result (see Figure 9).

-To change the transfer function, you can use the lower button.
+To change the transfer function, you can use the lower Transfer-function icon button.

-The main colours can be changed using the button (see Figure
+The main colours can be changed using the palette-button button (see Figure 10).

 For example, to re-create the image at the top of this page, change the background to white, and the legend and scale bar to black by double-clicking on the colour and use the dialogue box to choose the colour.
 To use if fully, you might also want to change the editing pixels and clipping planes colour to something darker.